deb17/recipe/README.md

 ## Recipe app

 A food recipe app, coded in a day's time.
 Part of "7 days 7 websites" coding challenge.
 It uses spoonacular's food api.
+Access it at https://indian-recipe.netlify.app .